 Then, in my early 20s, my squat strength was at an ALL time high, sometimes squatting 495 for several reps.
 So, I decided one day to hit 315 for a minimum of 20 reps, I think I got 22 reps, that was FUN 🙂

 The next challenge was to get 225 for 50 reps.
 I got to 45 or 46 and did a few forced reps to get me over the hump to hit 50 reps.

-High rep squats WILL pack on serious muscle onto your legs, BUT, as an athlete, I would never recommend these to you.
-Even though you see high rep squats touted as THE way to train in the small community of HIT lifters, I found these to be beyond brutal on the nervous system, especially as you get into your 30s and beyond.
+High rep squats WILL pack on serious muscle onto your legs, BUT, as an athlete, I would never recommend these to you IN Season.

 I became reignited with fire to crank these again after Dan John incorporated them into his latest book, 'Mass Made Simple'.